Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/06-operationalization.md

 [FastAPI](https://fastapi.tiangolo.com/) is a modern, high-performance web framework for building and serving APIs using Python code.
 With FastAPI you get a default application server (that can listen on a specified port) that can be configured with various paths (API routes) by defining functions that should be called in response to invocations on those endpoints.

-- Run the FastAPI server _locally_ using `fastapi dev <app-entry>` to get a **development server** with hot reload.
-Now, changes you make to the code are automatically reflected in the server without having to restart it, making it easy to iterate rapidly.
+- You can run the FASTAPI server _locally_ to get a development server with hot reload.
+Code changes are instantly reflected in the app preview, making it easy to iterate rapidly.
-- Run the FastAPI server _in production_ using a hosting service like Azure Container Apps.
-This packages the application into a **production container** with the necessary dependencies, and deploys it to a hosted endpoint on Azure for use by real-world applications.
+- You can run the FASTAPI server _in production_ by packaging it into a container and deploying it to a  hosting service like Azure Container Apps, for real-world use.

 Let's take a look at how this helps us take our _Prompty_ based prototype to a full-fledged application with a hosted API endpoint on Azure.